Renaissance in Ferrara: Cosmè Tura

 Cosmè Tura is considered the founder of the Ferrarese school.
 He was later joined by Francesco del Cossa and Ercole de' Roberti.
-Despite distinct artistic personalities, their works share a common preference for meticulously rendered figures, sharply defined profiles, and the use of chiaroscuro, which creates an illusion of materials resembling embossed metal or polished stone.
+Although the three artists' styles diverged somewhat, they all favoured carefully detailed figures, sharp profiles, and the liberal use of chiaroscuro that gave the illusion of materials resembling carved metal or polished stone.

-Cosmè Tura's artistic style is demonstrably present in the Ferrara Cathedral Organ Case, completed in 1469.
+Cosmè Tura's artistic style is visible in the Ferrara Cathedral Organ Case, completed in 1469.
 This double-sided work depicts the Annunciation when opened and Saint George and the Princess when closed.
-The architectural elements within the Annunciation scene exhibit stylistic similarities to the work of Andrea Mantegna, particularly evident in the rendering of draperies and the inclusion of layered rock formations in the background landscape.
-Additionally, the work incorporates naturalistic elements, such as meticulously rendered details.
-Notably, the bas-reliefs positioned beneath the arches, depicting the Planets, allude to the courtly world.
-Tura skillfully integrates these diverse artistic influences into a cohesive artwork.
-The Saint George and the Princess panel features a dynamic composition characterized by clear and sharp outlines, contrasting highlights, and a heightened level of emotional expression achieved through the use of exaggerated facial features and animal figures.
+The architectural elements of the Annunciation recall the influence of Andrea Mantegna, particularly in the sculptural draper and rocky background.
+The work closely pays attention to natural detail.
+The planetary bas-reliefs below the arches are likely to be a reference to the culture of the Ferrarese court.
+Tura combines these influences into a cohesive artwork, without surrendering the composition's unity.
+In the Saint George and the Princess panel, sharp outlines, strong highlights and exaggerated facial features and depictions of animals present the scene as replete with energy and emotional intensity.